ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

   -- Do https://serge.ncsa.illinois.edu/cilogon-mod/
        Nothing fancy, just a non OA4MP client that returns claims.
 It should be NCSA IDP aware though. (interoperability test).
+       N.B. isMemberOf is a flat list of groups, not a JSON structure.
    -- Farm out testing to others: LSST, LIGO, FNAL